 Redemption Roasters A Coal Drops Yard coffee shop offering light bites, pastries and a range of espresso and filter coffee.
 The brews here don’t just taste good, they do good as well.
 Redemption works to break the cycle of re-incarceration by teaching young offenders roasting, brewing and barista skills at their roastery and training centre inside Aylesbury Prison.

-Notes Coffee Part coffee shop, part music venue, Notes combines the finest beans, the latest technology and the most important ingredient, their highly-trained baristas, to produce a special coffee experience.
+Notes Coffee Notes combines the finest beans, the latest technology and the most important ingredient, their highly-trained baristas, to produce a special coffee experience.
+In the evening, things take on a different note with cocktails, wine and craft beers.

 Skip Garden Kitchen Healthy lunches, cakes and hearty soups, all made using organic ingredients grown in the Global Generation garden.
 It doesn’t get more local.